arpitsingh17/Leetcode-Algorithms-Python-solution/README.md

 # Leetcode-Algorithms-Python-solution
-All the leet code algorithms solve in python using various approaches.
+All the leet code algorithms solved in python using various approaches.